IlkomUNJ/io-uring-reverse-engineering-team-4/source_information.md

 ### Kconfig
 This configuration file defines build-time options for io_uring features in the Linux kernel.
 It allows enabling or disabling specific io_uring capabilities during kernel compilation.

+### modules,order
+This file specifies the build order of kernel modules for the io_uring subsystem.
+When modules are built from source, modules.order lists them in the correct sequence to ensure proper dependency resolution and linking.
+Although it may appear empty if no modules were compiled from io_uring, it is automatically generated during the kernel build process.
+An empty modules.order simply indicates that no loadable modules were built for io_uring in the current configuration.

 ## Source
 ### advice.c
 Store io_madvice & io_fadvice structures, both have the same exact attributes.
 Which make them basically the same thing.
 Except function body treat them as separate.
 Codes which make use of io_madvice are guarded by compilation macro, which make its relevant functions only active if the build flag is set.
 But functions that make use of io_fadvice are active all the time.
 The exact difference between io_madvice & io_fadvice will only known after exploring do_madvise function for io_madvice & vfs_fadvise function for io_fadvice.